Center on Stochastic Modeling, Optimization, & Statistics

 The Center on Stochastic Modeling, Optimization, & Statistics (COSMOS) is a world leader in developing analytics that integrate ideas from statistics, mathematical optimization, and stochastic modeling, and applying these methods for decision-making in complex real-world systems.
 COSMOS includes collaborations with faculty across UTA in the Colleges of Engineering, Science, Business, Nursing, and the School of Urban and Public Affairs as well as UT Southwestern Medical Center at Dallas.
 COSMOS professors are a highly collaborative and enthusiastic group that educate and supervise intelligent students who are interested in the challenge of real world problems.

 Systems Engineering Research Center

-The Systems Engineering Research Center (SERC) supports Systems Engineering focused research.
+The Systems Engineering Research Center (SERC) supports Systems Engineering research.
 Systems Engineering is recognized as an essential engineering discipline that enables the successful design, development, and sustainment of complex systems to meet mission and organizational objectives.
 Examples include large sophisticated government and defense/national security systems, healthcare, communications, transportation and other systems.
 SERC’s vision is to be a premier industry and government collaborator, fostering mutually beneficial and ongoing relationships with our partners.
 SERC is prepared to address the continuously emerging, complex, and multi-faceted challenges that are at the frontiers of world needs.

 Radio Frequency & Auto Identification Labs